 Finding out if we’ll need an LOA, and where to send it, can help to fast track your transfer.
 Some providers have multiple departments, so knowing the best postal or email address to use cuts out a lot of the back and forth between us and your provider.

 The personal details you’ve given PensionBee will need to match the information held by your current provider when requesting a transfer.
 So if you’ve moved house or got married since opening the pension, you’ll need to update this information with your old provider beforehand.

 If any details don’t match up, your provider won’t release any information

 If any details don’t match up, your provider won’t release any information about your pension.
 You might then be asked to send additional paperwork and proof of identification to your provider so they can verify your identity.

 Before transferring a pension, all personal and employer contributions will need to have finished.
 If the pension is still receiving contributions, these could be lost or delay the transfer.
 Most providers will insist on three months of no contributions before accepting a transfer request, so it’s worth checking this sooner rather than later.
 With PensionBee you can add an active pension to your account, and as soon as you stop receiving contributions we can initiate the transfer.

 Do I have all of my policy information?

 When tracing a pension, any information you’re able to provide us at the moment of sign up is a massive help.
-This could be your provider’s name, a policy number or even just the name of your old employer.
+This could be your provider’s name or a policy number.
 Any information you can dig out will go a long way to finding your pension and helping us complete the transfer faster.